 As executive vice president and chief operating officer of Media Operations for TEGNA Inc., Lynn Beall leads operations across the company’s 64 broadcast stations that reach approximately thirty-nine percent of all television households nationwide.
 This includes setting the vision and strategy for content and sales innovation initiatives that are transforming local journalism and marketing solutions in the digital age.
 Due to these efforts, TEGNA has won more national Alfred I. duPont-Columbia University, Edward R. Murrow and Peabody awards than any other local broadcaster in the past five years.

-Beall is currently chair of the CBS Television Affiliates Association Board, vice chair of the National Association of Broadcasters Television Board and serves on the T. Howard Foundation Board of Directors.
+Beall is currently chair of the CBS Television Affiliates Association Board, vice chair of the National Association of Broadcasters Television Board and serves on the T. Howard Foundation and National Association of Broadcasters Leadership Foundation (NABLF) Board of Directors.
 In 2018, Beall received the Alliance for Women in Media’s Gracie Leadership Award recognizing the media’s industry’s outstanding business leaders.

 She has previously served as a board member or advisor for organizations including the Cardinal Glennon Children’s Hospital, the Muscular Dystrophy Association, the St. Louis affiliate of the Susan G. Komen Breast Cancer Foundation, the Urban League and the St. Louis Sports Commission Board.

-Before joining AES, Harker was Acting CFO and Treasurer of MCI from November 2002 through January 2006, and served as CFO of MCI Group from 1998 to 2002.
+Victoria Harker is executive vice president and chief financial officer of TEGNA Inc. (NYSE: TGNA), formerly Gannett Co.
+Inc. (NYSE: GCI), a global $10 billion media and digital communications company.
+Before joining Gannett in 2012, Harker served as CFO and president of global business services of the AES Corp.
+(NYSE: AES), a multinational power company.
+Prior to joining AES, Harker was CFO and treasurer of MCI from 2002 to 2006 and served as CFO of the MCI Group from 1998 to 2002.
 Harker also held several positions at MCI within the consumer and small business divisions in finance, information technology, and operations between 1990 and 1998.